xr50-syn/XR50RepoClient_UnityPackage/README.md

 ## Description
 A Unity package containing a simple client that interfaces with the XR50 Training Repo.
-It implements helper functions to interface with its WebAPI/
+It implements helper functions to interface with its WebAPI.

 ## Installation
 Import the package into an existing Unity project.